Davit Gotsiridze

-Davit Gotsiridze (დავით გოცირიძე; born 6 September 2004) is a Georgian professional footballer who plays as a striker for Erovnuli Liga club Gagra, on loan from Dinamo Tbilisi.
+Davit Gotsiridze (დავით გოცირიძე; born 6 September 2004) is a Georgian professional footballer who plays as a striker for Erovnuli Liga 2 club Kolkheti 1913.

 He has won the Erovnuli Liga and Supercup and represented his country in the national youth teams.

 Club career

 Gotsiridze passed through a selection process at Dinamo Tbilisi academy at the age of 7 in May 2012 and initially joined it as a goalkeeper.
 Later, he changed position to become a striker while being at Saburtalo.

 Gotsiridze made a debut for the reserve team in the 2nd division in a 3–1 win over Locomotive on 5 March 2023 and opened his goal-scoring account twelve days later against WIT Georgia.

 Overall, during the two seasons for Dinamo's reserves Gotsiridze scored ten times in 44 league appearances.
 In 2024, he joined the senior team and, apart from making 13 league appearances, helped them beat Dinamo Batumi in the Georgian Cup tournament with a winner.

 In February 2025, Gotsiridze was loaned to Gagra on a season-long deal.

+In January 2026, Gotsiridze joined the reigning cup holders Dila, although left the club in the summer to sign for 2nd division side Kolkheti 1913.

 International career

 Gotsiridze has played for Georgia's four national youth teams.
 He was called up to the U18 team for two friendlies against Hungary in February 2022.
 Four months later, he netted in a 5–1 friendly win over Armenia in Rustavi.

 Gotsiridze took part in all three ties of the 2023 UEFA European Under-19 Championship qualification campaign, scoring against Denmark.

 As the U21 team started preparations for decisive matches in their 2025 UEFA European Under-21 Championship qualification round in October 2024, Gotsiridze made his debut against Sweden.
 After Georgia reached the final stage of the championship, Gotsiridze joined the team for friendly games against Finland and Serbia in March 2025.

+On 22 January 2026, Gotsiridze moved to Dila, the runners-up of the previous league season.